-3.2 Create Tasks
+3.2.
+Create tasks

-Tasks are PowerShell functions that you can invoke from within a Sitecore Installation Framework configuration.
+Tasks are PowerShell functions that you can invoke from within a Sitecore Install Framework configuration.
 When you invoke a configuration, each task performs an action.
 Because a task is implemented as a PowerShell function, it benefits from all the features that PowerShell offers.

-3.2.1 The CmdletBinding Attribute
+3.2.1.
+The CmdletBinding Attribute